arnowelzel/lightbox-photoswipe/readme.txt

 = Using the plugin =

+All linked images in a post or page will be displayed using PhotoSwipe, regardless if they are part of a gallery or single images.

+Make sure that you link the image or gallery directly to the media and not the attachment page (in galleries the option `link=file` should be set).

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.